 Dr. Cramer is the Assistant Director for UNDERC-East.

-I hold a position as a Concurrent Associate Professional Specialist in the Department of Biological Sciences at the University of Notre Dame.
+I hold a position as an Associate Professor of the Practice in the Department of Biological Sciences at the University of Notre Dame.
 I teach several courses in Biology, especially a course on Mammalogy.
 Taxonomic courses are becoming rarer in universities, and I’m pleased to be able to share my fascination with mammals with undergraduates.
 I also work with motivated students in my Directed Readings section, where we discuss ideas related to Behavioral Ecology.